Dxzo/InfusedEffects/README.md

 ##Permissions

-**toolandfoodfx.command.addeffect.*:** this permission allows users to add all effects to items.
+**InfusedEffects.command.addeffect.*:** this permission allows users to add all effects to items.

-**toolandfoodfx.command.addeffect.[effect name]:** this permission allows users to add the specified effect to items.
+**InfusedEffects.command.addeffect.[effect name]:** this permission allows users to add the specified effect to items.

-**toolandfoodfx.command.deleffect:** this permission allows users to run the /deleffect command.
+**InfusedEffects.command.deleffect:** this permission allows users to run the /deleffect command.

-**toolandfoodfx.command.*:** this permissiongives users all command permissions.
+**InfusedEffects.command.*:** this permissiongives users all command permissions.

-**toolandfoodfx.use.weapon:** this permission allows users to use weapons with effects.
+**InfusedEffects.use.weapon:** this permission allows users to use weapons with effects.

-**toolandfoodfx.use.food:** this permission allows users to consume food with effects.
+**InfusedEffects.use.food:** this permission allows users to consume food with effects.

-**toolandfoodfx.use.projectile:** this permission allows users to throw projectile/arrows with effects.
+**InfusedEffects.use.projectile:** this permission allows users to throw projectile/arrows with effects.

-**toolandfoodfx.use.armor:** this permission allows users to use armor with effects.
+**InfusedEffects.use.armor:** this permission allows users to use armor with effects.

-**toolandfoodfx.use.*:** this permission allows users to use anything with effects.
+**InfusedEffects.use.*:** this permission allows users to use anything with effects.

-**toolandfoodfx.*:** Gives a user all permissions for the plugin.
+**InfusedEffects.*:** Gives a user all permissions for the plugin.

 ##What items can have effects